 Have you ever seen, right in front of your car, a person crossing a road crawling on all fours?
 As an expat or a foreigner traveling in alien lands you get lots of opportunities to get into trouble.
 Some trouble is more fun than others, but it’s wise to keep an eye out for signs and warnings and to pay attention to whatever the locals tell you.

-In Armenia, a small country hiding in the Caucasus Mountains, be prepared to get lost.
+In ARMENIA, a small country hiding in the Caucasus Mountains, be prepared to get lost.
 This is easy to do and there are various ways: First there is the unique alphabet (այբուբեն) which renders you an instant illiterate.
-Then there is the spoken language itself which is unique as well and completely unintelligible.
+Then there is the spoken language itself which is unique as well and completely unintelligible to most or all foreigners.
 This then makes you as helpless as a baby.
-Then to really let you get lost in the wilds of the Caucasus Mountains, the locals offer you road signs like this one:
+Then to really let you get lost in the wilds of the Caucasus Mountains, the locals may offer you road signs like this one:

 In restaurants, parks and other public places you’ll find signs like this: Amorous scenes forbidden.
-In other words, no smooching here!
+In other words, no smooching here in the land of Pura Vida!

 So if you are a woman, you may wish to check your calendar before planning a visit to a temple.
 Then again, you may not.